divijsingla/jetskii-blogs/src/blogs/05_basis.md

 Dissatisfaction doesn’t exist when your actions are truly Nishkam, i.e. free from attachment to the result.

-That doesn’t mean “be content with everything” or “do nothing.”
+That doesn’t mean "be content with everything" or "do nothing".
 That’s against the very spirit of this.
 It’s not about being happy anywhere.
 If that were the goal, Krishna would’ve told Arjun to just walk away from the battlefield and meditate in the jungle, be happy anywhere.

 The question is: whatever you’re doing, is it being done out of your ego, or for Krishna, the Truth, the Higher self?
 If it’s ego driven, stop, it can't give you fulfilment.
 If it’s aligned with Truth, go on.
 That’s where real contentment lies.